Rights and Duties of Cycle Operators

 "Are there rules for riding bicycles?" a reader asks after narrowly missing a collision with a bicyclist.
 "They seem to ride wherever they feel like it.
 How is a driver supposed to know what bicycle riders are going to do?"

-The cyclist must ride as nearly as possible to the right hand side of the highway in single file, but is not expected to ride off of the pavement.
+There are some limitations, such as the cyclist must ride as nearly as practical to the right hand side of the highway, but is not expected to ride off of the pavement.
 In other words, motor vehicles and bicycles must share the road with each other.

 A number of specific duties are required of cyclists.
 Most are common sense, such as keeping at least one hand on the handlebars, being seated properly on the seat, carrying only the number of passengers that the bicycle is designed for and having proper lights and reflectors when riding at night.